seeM/circleci-to-sqlite/README.md

     $ circleci-to-sqlite projects circleci.db

+## Fetching jobs for a project

+The `jobs` command retrieves all of the jobs belonging to a project.
+A project is specified by its slug, which has the form `{vcs_type}/{username}/{reponame}`.

+    $ circleci-to-sqlite jobs circleci.db github/seem/circleci-to-sqlite

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: